 Retaining an Experienced Criminal Lawyer

-I often see the prosecutors bringing in prior evil acts in a weak case.
-They don't have a good chance against the person, but they've got this other evidence, and they're hoping — improperly by the way — that this evidence is so bad, so damaging, it makes the defendant look so bad, that all-in-all, the jury's going to say, I don't care if they have a weak case.
+I often see prosecutors bringing in prior evil acts in a weak case.
+They don't have a good chance against the person, but they've got this other evidence, and they're hoping—improperly, by the way—that this evidence is so bad, so damaging, it makes the defendant look so bad that all in all, the jury's going to say, "I don't care if they have a weak case."

 This guy's a bad guy.
 Look at all of this bad stuff that he did.
 I'm going to find him guilty.
 That's an impermissible use of 1101, 1108 evidence, but it happens all the time in courtrooms across Los Angeles County.

 So, you need to be aware of this.
-You need to make sure you hire a criminal defense attorney that knows how to handle these types of cases — knows how to advise you so that you can end up with the best possible result in your sex crime case in Los Angeles.
+You need to make sure you hire a criminal defense attorney who knows how to handle these types of cases — and knows how to advise you so that you can end up with the best possible result in your sex crime case in Los Angeles.